Real Christmas trees collected for recycling 6 to 20 January

-Our privacy notice will give you an overview of how we handle your data.
+Our operational services privacy notice will give you an overview of how we handle your data.

 Have we missed you?

-Kerbside and doorstep collections must be left out before 7am on the day of collection.
+For weekly collections, you must leave it out before 7am on the day of collection.

 When recycling communal bins contain high volumes of black sacks and non-recyclable materials your managing agent or housing association should be informed, as these items should be removed before collection by the council.